Richard B. Lanman

 Richard Burnham Lanman is an American biotechnology entrepreneur, physician scientist, and naturalist.
 His contributions relate to improving diagnosis and utilization of less invasive medical procedures, most recently as Global Chief Medical Officer at Guardant Health, Inc., a precision oncology company that developed a blood test replacing invasive tissue biopsies to sequence tumor DNA and improve cancer treatment selection.
-Lanman has worked in five different medical specialties, oncology, cardiology, endocrinology, pulmonology, and psychiatry, as well as historical ecology, and has authored or co-authored over 125 peer-reviewed scientific publications.
+Lanman has worked in five different medical specialties, oncology, cardiology, endocrinology, pulmonology, and psychiatry, as well as historical ecology, and has authored or co-authored 130 peer-reviewed scientific publications.

 Early life and education

 Lanman was born at an U.S. Army Hospital in Frankfurt am Main, Hesse, Germany, in 1955.
 He is the son of American Indian art dealer and author Martha Lee Hopkins Lanman Struever and Lieutenant Richard Burnham Lanman Sr. Lanman grew up in Munster, Indiana where his parents had a hardware store.
 At age 11, his father died from leukemia.
 Lanman graduated Phi Beta Kappa at Stanford University, with a B.S. in Chemistry in 1977.

 After obtaining his M.D. from the Northwestern University School of Medicine in 1980, Lanman began his medical internship at Northwestern Memorial Hospital, then in July 1981 began another medical internship at the University of California San Francisco Moffit Hospital.
 From 1982 to 1985 he completed his residency in psychiatry at Langley Porter Psychiatric Institute, also at UCSF.
 He became a diplomate of the American Board of Psychiatry and Neurology in 1990.
 During medical school and residency, Lanman authored journal articles in cardiology and psychiatry, including a book chapter.